dentarg/auth0-blog/grammarly.markdown

 Grammarly currently does not support Markdown file import, so you will need to copy and paste your post content into a new file.

 In the **My Grammarly** home screen of the app, click the **New** icon to create a file.
 Then paste the contents of your post into the editor.
-Fortunately, Grammarly is good at ignoring things like code blocks so you shoudn't need to worry about being repeatedly told that `someFunction() {` is improper grammar.
+Fortunately, Grammarly is good at ignoring things like code blocks so you shouldn't need to worry about being repeatedly told that `someFunction() {` is improper grammar.

 When you paste your text, Grammarly sends the content to its servers and runs a grammar check.
 The number of issues is shown in the bottom right of the app. **Critical Issues** should be addressed. **Advanced Issues** are only available to paid users.